argoproj/argo-cd/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 Checklist:

+* [ ] I've searched in the docs and FAQ for my answer: http://bit.ly/argocd-faq.
 * [ ] I've included steps to reproduce the bug.
 * [ ] I've pasted the output of `argocd version`.